 At CME we have passions that hold true throughout every brand in every country, such as a commitment to helping communities, and a dedication to journalistic integrity.
 Our company operates across six culturally diverse territories, each with its own social issues and legal and tax requirements.
 For this reason CSR policies vary slightly from region to region but what drives us always remains the same.

 The driving force behind CME is its talented employees, and we constantly strive to improve their satisfaction.
-We regularly conduct internal surveys to garner the opinions of every member of staff.
+We regularly solicit feedback to garner the opinions of every member of staff.
 Most brands adopt an open door policy so that staff can ask questions and raise issues at local level.

 Employee growth and development is important in our industry.
 We tailor the training programs according to the needs of the region or division, and constantly develop the hard skills of our technical teams with world class training.
 All of our employees are enrolled in fire safety training and first aid induction programs.
 This is then repeated regularly depending on the needs of the position and the equipment used.